Misophonia

-Terminology and origins of the concept
+Terminology

-Pawel Jastreboff and Margaret M. Jastreboff coined the term "misophonia" in 2001 with the assistance of Guy Lee, introducing it in their article "Hyperacusis", with further explanation in the International Tinnitus and Hyperacusis Society's ITHS Newsletter.
+Pawel Jastreboff and Margaret M. Jastreboff coined the term misophonia in 2001 with the assistance of classical scholar Guy Lee, introducing it in their article "Hyperacusis", with further explanation in the International Tinnitus and Hyperacusis Society's ITHS Newsletter.

-"Misophonia" comes from the Ancient Greek words μῖσος (IPA: //mîː.sos//), meaning "hate", and φωνή (IPA: //pʰɔː.nɛ̌ː//), meaning "voice" or "sound", loosely translating to "hate of sound", and was coined to differentiate the condition from other forms of decreased sound tolerance, such as hyperacusis (hypersensitivity to certain frequencies and volume ranges) and phonophobia (fear of sounds).
+Misophonia comes from the Ancient Greek words μῖσος (IPA: //mîː.sos//), meaning "hate", and φωνή (IPA: //pʰɔː.nɛ̌ː//), meaning "voice" or "sound", loosely translating to "hate of sound", and was coined to differentiate the condition from other forms of decreased sound tolerance, such as hyperacusis (hypersensitivity to certain frequencies and volume ranges) and phonophobia (fear of sounds).

-The term "misophonia" was first used in a peer-reviewed journal in 2002.
-Before that, the disorder was more commonly called "selective sound sensitivity syndrome", or "4S", a term coined by audiologist Marsha Johnson.
-Other names formerly used for the condition include "soft sound sensitivity symptom", "select sound sensitivity syndrome", "decreased sound tolerance", and "sound-rage".
+The term misophonia was first used in a peer-reviewed journal in 2002.
+Before that, the disorder was more commonly called selective sound sensitivity syndrome or 4S, a term coined by audiologist Marsha Johnson.
+Other names formerly used for the condition include soft sound sensitivity symptom, select sound sensitivity syndrome, decreased sound tolerance, and sound-rage.

-Even after the term "misophonia" was coined, the condition remained largely undescribed in the clinical and research literature until 2013, when a group of psychiatrists at Amsterdam University Medical Center published a detailed misophonia case series and proposed the condition as a "new psychiatric disorder" with defined diagnostic criteria.
-In this series, Schröder and colleagues coined the term "misokinesia" (a term analogous to misophonia translating to "hatred of movement") to describe misophonia-like reactions that occur when people are "triggered" by specific repetitive visual stimuli, such as another person's foot shaking, fingers tapping, or gum chewing.
-Other authors have proposed "Conditioned Aversive Response Disorder" (C.A.R.D.) as a more suitable name, which seeks to incorporate both the respective auditory and non-auditory aspects of misophonia and misokinesia into a single condition.
+Even after the term misophonia was coined, the condition remained largely undescribed in the clinical and research literature until 2013, when a group of psychiatrists at Amsterdam University Medical Center published a detailed misophonia case series and proposed the condition as a "new psychiatric disorder" with defined diagnostic criteria.
+In this series, Schröder and colleagues coined the term misokinesia (a term analogous to misophonia translating to "hatred of movement") to describe misophonia-like reactions that occur when people are "triggered" by specific repetitive visual stimuli, such as another person's foot shaking, fingers tapping, or gum chewing.
+Other authors have proposed Conditioned Aversive Response Disorder (CARD) as a more suitable name, which seeks to incorporate both the respective auditory and non-auditory aspects of misophonia and misokinesia into a single condition.

-Adopting DSM-5-like terminology, some research groups have also advocated the term "misophonic disorder" to distinguish clinically significant and disabling misophonia from what they term "misophonic reactions" (i.e., sub-clinical manifestations of misophonia that do not cause marked distress or substantially impair a person's daily life, relationships, or activities).
+Adopting DSM-5-like terminology, some research groups have also advocated the name misophonic disorder to distinguish clinically significant and disabling misophonia from what they term misophonic reactions (i.e., sub-clinical manifestations of misophonia that do not cause marked distress or substantially impair a person's daily life, relationships, or activities).

-Notably, of the above terms, only "misophonia" is widely used by researchers, clinicians, and sufferers of the condition.
+Notably, of the above terms, only misophonia is widely used by researchers, clinicians, and sufferers of the condition.
 It is the primary term used for the condition in mainstream journalistic coverage and by the primary philanthropic agency funding research into it, The Misophonia Research Fund (MRF), and the term selected for use in an (MRF-funded) project to derive a field-wide consensus definition of the condition for clinical and research use.